frh0/EagleI/README.md

 We/ve used vision kit swell as the camera and VoiceOver accessibility.

-## 1. Challenge Statement

-Make an inclusive solution that help a Vision disability.

-## 2. Solution Concept

-Far-sightedness want to see close objects clearly because they have trouble reading close objects "especially".

-## 3. Technologies & Tools

-We/ve used vision kit swell as the camera and VoiceOver accessibility.

-## Features
+## Features ✨

-Scan any date.
+1-Scan any date.🗓️
-reads the dates outloud aswell as displaying it to the user.
+2-reads the dates outloud aswell as displaying it to the user.🎤
-Scan any date.

-##Requierements
+## Requierements 🚧

 Xcode 14
 iPhone with A12 Bionic CPU and later running iOS 16.2.

-## Installation
+## Installation 🏷️

 Build and Run using Xcode 14 and iOS 16 devices with A12 Bionic CPU and later.